Mirzajamal750/Mirzajamal750/README.md

 - 👋 Hi, I’m @Mirzajamal750
 - 👀 I’m interested in Machine and Deep learning
-- 🌱 I’m currently learning Artifical Intelligence
+- 🌱 I’m currently learning about Artifical Intelligence
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...